The Life Sciences Law Review: Mexico

 Under Mexican law, no specific provisions or regulations pertain to transactional issues regarding legal entities engaged in the pharmaceutical or medical devices business.
 In practice, however, various issues may be encountered in the event of mergers, acquisitions, spin-offs and sales of assets in connection with these industries.
 Thus, the transfer of MA, licences and authorisations by virtue of the aforementioned transactions may take considerable time to be finalised.
 Likewise, any change to the manufacturing processes or the grounds on which an MA was issued must be duly reported to the health authorities and, in some cases, may be considered a 'change' or amendment to the conditions upon which a such authorisation was granted.

 Mexico is the second-largest medicine market in Latin America after Brazil, and one of the most developed, with high regulatory standards and a well-developed life sciences industry.
 With the change of government after the 2018 election, several public policy changes have been enacted that considerably affect the life sciences sector.
-These include a change in government procurement rules, banning distributors from participating in the largest centralised tender proceedings to acquire medicines and devices, and amendments to rules regarding national treatment for entities from countries with which Mexico has entered into free trade agreements, etc.
+These include a change in government procurement rules, and amendments to rules regarding national treatment for entities from countries with which Mexico has entered into free trade agreements, etc. Likewise, the covid-19 pandemic has derived in complex and varied amendments to the procedures and timing involved in most processes regarding pharmaceutical products and medical devices and particularly those used for the treatment of this malady.

 Another change was the replacement of the Seguro Popular with the National Institute for Health and Well-Being.
-In addition, it has been established that there is a necessity to create a National Drug Formulary for a National Health Compendium, which is expected to have a broader scope than the current one.
+In addition, it has been established that it is necessary to create a National Drug Formulary for a National Health Compendium, which is expected to have a broader scope than the current one, a situation that in practice has derived from the lack of certain medicines and medical procedures to the necessary restructuring of the competent institutions and budgets.

 ii Software as a medical device